Card security code definition

 • Security Agreement Collateral means all "Collateral" as defined in the Security Agreement.

-• Guaranty and Security Agreement means a guaranty and security agreement, dated as of even date with this Agreement, in form and substance reasonably satisfactory to Agent, executed and delivered by each of the Loan Parties to Agent.
+• Guaranty and Security Agreement means a guaranty and security agreement, dated as of even date with the Agreement, in form and substance reasonably satisfactory to Agent, executed and delivered by each of the Borrowers and each of the Guarantors to Agent.

 • UK Security Documents means the UK Pledge Agreements and the UK Debenture.